martinlpc/meliexam/readme.md

     fastapi dev main.py

-Now that te server is running, you can send POST requests to the endpoint:
+Now that the server is running, you can send POST requests to the endpoint:

     http://<YourIPAddress>:<port>/mutant